-Table 2.1 examines whether each part of the Proposed Variation would be likely to have significant environmental effects (and thus would have warranted the undertaking of Strategic Environmental Assessment) and is supplemented by Table 2.2 which provides details on:
+Table 2.1 provides details of the examination of the Variation as to whether it would be likely to have significant environmental effects (and thus would have warranted the undertaking of Strategic Environmental Assessment) and is supplemented by Table 2.2 which provides details on:

-- The likely significant effects, if unmitigated, of implementing the Proposed Variation in Combination with the Draft Plan; and - Key mitigation measure(s) that are already contained within the Draft Plan.
+- The likely significant effects, if unmitigated, of implementing the Variation in Combination with the Plan; and - Key mitigation measure(s) that are already contained within the Plan.

-The examination takes account relevant criteria set out in Schedule 2A 'Criteria for determining whether a plan is likely to have significant effects on the environment' of the SEA Regulations, as amended, (see Section 2.4).
+The examination took account of relevant criteria set out in Schedule 2A 'Criteria for determining whether a plan is likely to have significant effects on the environment' of the SEA Regulations, as amended, (see Section 2.4).

-The full range of environmental effects, including cumulative effects, are considered by this assessment.
+The full range of environmental effects6, including cumulative effects7, were considered by the assessment.

-&lt;sup>5 Directive 92/43/EEC on the conservation of natural habitats and of wild fauna and flora
+5 Directive 92/43/EEC on the conservation of natural habitats and of wild fauna and flora

-&lt;sup>6 These include secondary, cumulative, synergistic, short, medium and long-term permanent and temporary, positive and negative effects.
+6 These include secondary, cumulative, synergistic, short, medium and long-term permanent and temporary, positive and negative effects.

-&lt;sup>7 The Plan to be varied sits within a hierarchy of strategic actions such as plans and programmes and is subject to a number of high level environmental protection policies and objectives with which it must comply (including those detailed in Appendix I).
+7 The Plan that was varied sits within a hierarchy of strategic actions such as plans and programmes and is subject to a number of high level environmental protection policies and objectives with which it must comply (including those detailed in Appendix I).
 The Plan as varied will be implemented within areas that have existing plans and programmes for a range of sectors at a range of levels (e.g. National, River Basin District, Regional, County and Local) that are already subject to more specific higher and lower tier SEA and AA.
-The Plan and associated Proposed Variation are consistent with such plans, programmes and legislation and may, in turn, guide lower level strategic actions.
-In this regard, Appendix I includes statutory provisions, plans, policies and strategies that set the context within which the Plan and associated Proposed Variation are framed.
+The Plan and associated Variation are consistent with such plans, programmes and legislation and may, in turn, guide lower level strategic actions.
+In this regard, Appendix I includes statutory provisions, plans, policies and strategies that set the context within which the Plan and associated Variation are framed.